 It's vicious, vicious stuff.

-We rejoined the White House press briefing.
+We rejoin the White House press briefing.

-The President asked him to conduct a review of whether there was a legal situation there.
+The president asked him to conduct a review of whether there was a legal situation there.

 That was immediately determined that there wasn't.

-That was what the President believed at the time from what he had been told, and he was proved to be correct.
+That was what the president believed at the time from what he had been told, and he was proved to be correct.

 The issue, pure and simple, came down to a matter of trust.